pydata/xarray/doc/contributing.rst

 This request then goes to the repository maintainers, and they will review the code.

-If you have made updates to the documentation, you can see a preview of the updated docs by clicking on "Details" under the ``docs/readthedocs.org`` check near the bottom of the list of checks that run automatically when submitting a PR, then clicking on the "View Docs" button on the right (not the big green button, the small black one further down).
+If you have made updates to the documentation, you can now see a preview of the updated docs by clicking on "Details" under the ``docs/readthedocs.org`` check near the bottom of the list of checks that run automatically when submitting a PR, then clicking on the "View Docs" button on the right (not the big green button, the small black one further down).